pokt-network/governance/constitution/constitution.md

 8.10.
 Until an Aragon Agent (or similar smart contract representative) can own root permissions in the Council's existing platforms, the Foundation will hold these permissions and will therefore be responsible for any Council upgrades that have been approved in the PIP process.

 8.11.
-If an upgrade involves introducing a new platform, which may use different addresses, the Foundation will be responsible for configuring the new platform, which Voters will join by re-staking their Governance Stake with their new addresses in the transaction memo.
+If an upgrade involves introducing a new platform, which may use different addresses, the Foundation will be responsible for configuring the new platform.

 ### Pocket Core Amendments